 Creating encounters with wildlife for our children can be hard.
 Wildlife gardening is one of the simplest ways to introduce them to nature.
-Kids love helping prepare and put out bird food as well as watching to the birds arrive and learning to identify them.
+Kids love helping prepare and put out bird food as well as watching the birds arrive and learning to identify them.

 To help, here’s what you need to know to identify garden birds, put out the right food to ensure you attract a variety of birds to your garden, make a hanging bird feeder as well as how to enter the Big Garden Birdwatch at the end of January each year or join an ongoing scientific study.